k2jama/Cosmic-Agency-Website/README.md

   <h2 align="center">Cosmic - Agency website</h2>

-  Nomad is fully responsive travel website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Cosmic is a fully responsive agency website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://alphaotuken.github.io/Cosmic/#"><strong>➥ Live Demo</strong></a>